dannyvankooten/gozer/README.md

 config.toml     # Configuration file
 ```

+Then, run `gozer build` to generate your site.

-Placing Markdown files in your `content/` directory will create a page in your build directory after running `gozer build`.
+Any Markdown files placed in your `content/` directory will result in an HTML page in your build directory after running `gozer build`.

 For example: